-Figure 3-8: Edit Peer Connection
+Figure 3-9: Add Virtual Peer Connection

-You need to connect the third-party device to the ARM topology, to an AudioCodes node or to a SIP module, for end-to-end routing capabilities.
+6. In the Add Virtual Peer Connection screen that opens (shown in the preceding figure), connect the third-party node to the ARM topology - to an AudioCodes node or to a SIP module - for end-to-end routing capabilities.